tigerabrodi/node-and-performance/README.md

    - **What:** Creating a custom, minimalist script runner for npm scripts.
    - **Why:** The npm CLI carries a lot of overhead not necessary for simply running scripts.
    - **How:** Develop a lean script runner that does the bare minimum, significantly reducing execution time.

+# Fifth post

+1. **Optimize Regex Generation in Emoji Plugin**

+   - **What:** The `replaceAll` method in the emoji plugin was called excessively, leading to performance issues.
+   - **Why:** The method was recreating a large regex from scratch on each call, which is computationally expensive.
+   - **How:** Implement caching for the regex result to avoid redundant computations.
+This change drastically reduced the time taken from 2-3 seconds to less than 200ms, significantly improving user experience.

+2. **Reduce Redundant Computations**

+   - **What:** Repeated calls to `replaceAll` and `escapeRegExp` with the same arguments.
+   - **Why:** Constantly escaping the same string and recreating regexes led to unnecessary performance overhead.
+   - **How:** Use caching mechanisms to store previously computed results, reducing the need for redundant computations.

+3. **Improve Initialization of the Plugin**

+   - **What:** The plugin was inefficiently constructing a regex every time the module was loaded.
+   - **Why:** Building a large regex from a vast dataset of emojis and their variations is resource-intensive.
+   - **How:** Precompute and store the regex result, updating it only when a new version of the plugin is released.
+This approach would eliminate the need for real-time regex construction.

+4. **Leverage Unicode Property Escapes**
+   - **What:** A suggestion from Fabio Spampinato to utilize Unicode property escapes for emoji matching.
+   - **Why:** Using a >40kB regex for emoji matching is inefficient.
+   - **How:** Replace the large regex with Unicode property escapes (e.g., `/\p{Emoji_Presentation}/gu`) to match emojis directly, removing the need for the large regex and simplifying the matching process.